Labeling Neural Representations with Inverse Recognition: Appendix

 \subsection{Prior work}

-Let's consider a function, $g: \mathbb{D} \rightarrow \mathbb{R}^{k\times k},$ that signifies a convolutional neuron within a model that produces activation maps of dimensions $k \times k,$ along with a concept $c \in \mathcal{C}.$ Both Network Dissection \cite{bau2017network} and Compositional Explanations of Neurons \cite{mu2020compositional} methodologies make use of the Intersection over Union (IoU) similarity metric to measure the degree of correlation between a function and a concept.
-A prerequisite for these methodologies are segmentation masks pertaining to the concepts, meaning for every concept $c \in \mathcal{C},$ there exists a corresponding function $M: \mathbb{D} \rightarrow \{0, 1\}^{h \times w},$ which generates a binary mask for the specific concept, of the same size as the original input.
+Let's consider a function, $g: \mathbb{D} \rightarrow \mathbb{R}^{k\times k},$ that represents a convolutional neuron within a model that produces activation maps of dimensions $k \times k,$ along with a concept $c \in \mathbb{C}.$ Both Network Dissection \cite{bau2017network} and Compositional Explanations of Neurons \cite{mu2020compositional} methods make use of the Intersection over Union (IoU) similarity metric to measure the degree of correlation between a function and a concept.
+A prerequisite for these methodologies are segmentation masks of concepts, meaning for every concept $c \in \mathbb{C},$ there exists a corresponding function $M_c: \mathbb{D} \rightarrow \{0, 1\}^{h \times w},$ which generates a binary mask for the specific concept, of the same size as the original input.

 To evaluate the similarity between function $g$ and concept $c,$ the multi-dimensional outputs from $g$ are subjected to thresholding based on neuron-specific percentiles (i.e., values above chosen percentiles are converted to 1 and the remaining to 0), and upscaled to match the dimensions of the original image.
 We can define the resulting function that produces binary masks of the same size as the input as $G: \mathbb{D} \rightarrow \{0, 1\}^{h \times w}.$ The final similarity (IoU) score between $g$ and $c$ can be computed as the Intersection over Union score between concept masks $M$ and function $G:$